The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 * It is weaker in single target scenarios than the Solid Barrel Combo, however can be used in niche circumstances such as fight specific phasings to generate more cartridges that otherwise would have been lost.
 Do not use this combo in single target situations outside of these special cases.

+Keep in mind that in a single target environment such as raids, it takes 3 GCDs to build a cart (2 in specific cases by using Demon Slaughter), but only takes 1 to spend.
+As such, over spending is very destructive so you must be careful when dumping carts between Gnashing Fang and No Mercy windows.

-There are four Weaponskills that require carts to use:
+There are **four** Weaponskills that require carts to use:

 * **Gnashing Fang (1)**
 * **Double Down (2)**